Skip to main content Skip to footer

 Ryan Geiser (2017), current Chemistry PhD student at St John’s and supervisee of Professor Dobson

-We are pleased to announce that thanks to the generosity of an anonymous Johnian, all donations to the Professor Sir Christoper Dobson PhD Scholarship will now be matched, doubling the impact of your gift.
+We are pleased to announce that thanks to the generosity of an anonymous Johnian, donations to the Professor Sir Christopher Dobson PhD Scholarship will be matched, doubling the impact of your gift.

 CTA Card Skip CTA Card